The Clear Edge

 Business Function | Dependency Score (1–10) | Current Owner | Transfer Priority (High/Medium/Low)

-Example: Client pricing decisions scored 9 (daily + critical).
-Team couldn’t quote without founder approval.
-After documenting the criteria, the team handles 85% independently.
-Score dropped to 3.
+Example: Client pricing decisions scored 9 (daily and critical).
+The team couldn’t quote without founder approval.
+After documenting the criteria, the team now handles 85% of pricing independently, and the score dropped to 3.

 2. Knowledge Transfer Checklist